Contributors: Nick Bexfield, Penny Watson

 Signs of hepatic encephalopathy

-Increased ALP is a sensitive indicator of cholestasis.
+Increased ALP is a sensitive but not specific indicator of cholestasis.

 - Increased bilirubin Blood biochemistry: direct bilirubin (rule out hemolysis and post hepatic obstruction).

 - Hypoalbuminemia Blood biochemistry: albumin.